readium/readium-css/docs/CSS19-api.md

 --RS__colWidth
 ```

 The optimal column’s width.
-It serves as a floor in our design.
+We set it to `auto` so that the column-count can be prioritized

 * * *